PD Info Public Domain Information Project

 Popular Song

 1903 - m.
 Neil Moret, w.
-James O'Dea N - Published separately as song and piano solo PD Reprint
+James O'Dea N - Published separately as song and piano solo

 Hiawatha's Melody of Love